giantswarm/releases/capa/v25.0.0/README.md

 ## CAPA benefits

 Each existing customer using the Giant Swarm Vintage AWS product has been given a presentation about CAPA benefits.
-We have gathered the most crucial high-level advantages in the list below to refresh your memory:
+We have gathered the most crucial high-level advantages in the list below:

 - Easier cluster management, complete production ready clusters packaged as a Helm chart, more GitOps oriented approach
 - Better visibility of subresources, clear API